Learn about yourself and your community

 Scholarship Criteria and Eligibility:

 Madison Weeks: Madison was named as the Fall 2017 Darragh Scholar.
-Her intended major is Exercise Physiology with a minor in Leadership Studies.
+Her major is Exercise Physiology with a minor in Leadership Studies.

 Erin Mackey: Erin is the inaugural recipient of the Gordon Darragh Leadership Scholarship.
 Named as the Fall 2016 Darragh Scholar, she is majoring in Theatre Arts, Stage Management with a minor in Leadership Studies.